You won’t like the answer.

 There are hosted services, like OnePass, LastPass, or Dashlane to use.
 There are decentralized services, like Myki, and then there’s the favorite of IT Professionals everywhere, Keepass, for keeping a local database.

 Hosted services are great!
 If you feel you can put your trust in another company to securely host your passwords.
 Which you can, by the way.
 That’s not scare tactic.
 If any one of them decided to lose their minds and start selling password data, it’d be found out quickly, and many, many bad legal things would happen to them.
 But if you have a personal hang-up with cloud hosting, I get it.

-Decentralized services may be better, over all.
+Myki is the only decentralized service I’m aware of.
 Each device the app is installed on keeps its own encrypted local copy of the database, which in turn can be restored or accessed from any of those devices.
-The only thing that touches anyone’s servers is an encrypted packed to pass the data between devices when a update to the database happens.
+The only thing that touches Myki servers is an encrypted packed to pass the data between devices when a update to the database happens.
 They can never actually see any data you move between devices.
 But, again, you are using someone else’s device to push your data around, and some people have hang-ups with that.
 Understandable.